 Attempting to be like someone else is never the goal.
 It is an exercise in futility.
 I will never get rid of my scars and my basic body structure is what it is.
 I cannot change the genes or DNA I was born with.
 My experiences are history and cannot be rewritten.
 I cannot change my ethnicity or where I was born or who my biological parents are.
 These are what makes me , what has formed who I am today, and have to a degree , determined the choices I’ve made.
 What I can change is my perspective about those things and my future choices.
 I can improve my skills with practice or enhance my appearance with some effort.
 I can learn from experiences and seek to correct mistakes.
 Take some time to address “changing the things you can” and “accepting the things you cannot”.. it’s the difference between eternal frustration and “the wisdom to know the difference

-I could not have given any one out there better advice than what I have found there, and it focuses on loneliness as a whole.
+I could not have given any one out there better advice than what I have found in the above article, and it focuses on loneliness as a whole.
 Other than a brief mention of a “rocky event”, however, it doesn’t really address the basic reasons we feel the loneliness in the first place.
 Before we can seriously use any of this great advice, it’s a necessary step- understanding the “why” of it all.

 First, there is the argument that, generally , humans are social creatures form the onset.
 While this is true, it doesn’t mean we don’t also need time alone.
 Second ,there is environment- For most of our lives we are socialized – by our parents and family, then by our educational system, then finally by our work life.
 And, for sure- we absolutely need to connect with other humans, lest we become too isolated and under socialized.
 But while each individual has a unique experience, most of it just entails variables of the aforementioned pattern.
 Thinking back as far as you can remember, ask yourself a few things: